 Erin McKenna’s Bakery (For NYC’s Best Gluten-Free/Vegan Birthdays Cakes)

 And, you don’t need to sacrifice taste or design just to accommodate an allergy!
-I once asked them to make me two Drake-themed cakes that said, “If You’re Reading This, It’s Two Cakes” in Drake’s handwriting (a long story that made sense based on his mixtape at the time–) and the inscription was identical to the album cover, and the cakes were delicious.
+I once asked them to make me two Drake-themed cakes that said, “If You’re Reading This, It’s Two Cakes” in Drake’s handwriting (a long story that made sense based on his mixtape at the time).
+The inscription was identical to the album cover, and the cakes were delicious.

 Inside, Erin McKenna’s cakes are fluffy and decadent.
 If anything, they are richer than “regular” cakes because every single ingredient is chosen for a reason.